 But in the rapidly emerging world of the IoT, there are also partnership possibilities.

 If Arm is to embed sensors in the lights, it would behoove the $1.8 billion company — known first and foremost as a semiconductor design firm — to have lighting partners.
-In fact, Arm has already teamed with British lighting controls firm Prologik on smart lighting projects aimed at intelligently turning lights off on, up, and down, using Bluetooth Mesh wireless technology.
-Prologik in turn has luminaire partners.
+In fact, Arm has already teamed with British lighting controls firm Prolojik on smart lighting projects aimed at intelligently turning lights off on, up, and down, using Bluetooth Mesh wireless technology.
+Prolojik in turn has luminaire partners.

 As Arm looks to increasingly leverage lights beyond smart illumination and into smart data analytics, the company hopes to form partnerships with more lighting companies, the Arm spokesperson said.